-1. Employees performing authorized work on a day designated as a holiday by this Contract shall be compensated at a rate equal to two (2) times the employee's regular straight time rate for all hours worked.
-Such employees shall be afforded an opportunity to work a full shift.

-2. Employees scheduled for duty on a Contract designated holiday as part of their regular work week shall be charged holiday leave time for any part of the shift not worked.

-3. In addition to the above, employees performing authorized work on a Contract designated holiday shall be granted a mutually agreeable day off as compensatory time, or at the employee's option, a day's pay at the regular straight time rate.

-E. Call Back and Court Appearances:
+- 1. Employees performing authorized work on a day designated as a holiday by this Contract shall be compensated at a rate equal to two (2) times the employee's regular straight time rate for all hours worked.
+Such employees shall be afforded an opportunity to work a full shift. - 2.
+Employees scheduled for duty on a Contract designated holiday as part of their regular workweek shall be charged holiday leave time for any part of the shift not worked. - 3.
+In addition to the above, employees performing authorized work on a Contract designated holiday shall be granted a mutually agreeable day off as compensatory time, or at the employee's option, a day's pay at the regular straight time rate, on a prorated basis for the amount of time worked.
+Contractual minimums are also subject to this pay rate.
+Proration allows all employees to earn a total of 8 hours combined mutually agreed time off and holiday leave for each holiday. - E. Call Back and Court Appearances:

 - 1. a.
-Employees, on an off duty day, on vacation, or who are assigned to a shift starting at 8pm or later, on a workday or off-duty, who are called back to duty or are ordered by the Employer or subpoenaed to give testimony about events arising out of their employment, shall be paid or compensated for a minimum of three (3) hours at the rate of time-and one-half (1-1/2) the employee's regular rate of pay. - b.
-Two hours of pay or compensatory time at the employee's discretion at the rate of 1-1/2 times the employee's regular rate of pay shall be paid to employees who are called back or ordered to work for Rhythm and Booms or comparable Independence Day Celebration if the employer rescinds that order or call-back within twenty-four hours of the time they were ordered or called-back to work. - 2.
-Employees, on a duty day, except employees who are assigned to a shift starting at 8 pm or later, who are called back to duty or are ordered by the Employer or subpoenaed to give testimony about events arising out of their employment, shall be paid or compensated for a minimum of two (2) hours at the rate of time-and one half (1-1/2) the employee's regular rate of pay, unless such work is scheduled less than 59 minutes of the employee's regular duty shift.
-Shift adjustments shall not be exercised in such a manner so as to avoid the payment of the premiums provided in this paragraph. - a.
-Court Appearance Cancellation: Two hours of pay or compensatory time at the rate of 1-1/2 times shall be paid to employees scheduled to appear in court if the employee is notified of a court appearance cancellation within twenty four (24) hours of the scheduled court appearance time. - b.
-Accrual of overtime under the provisions of E(1), above shall continue while the employee is required to be present in court outside of the employee's regular duty hours, and shall include the time during noon recess of the court. - 3.
-An employee(s) shall not be eligible for the benefits provided in paragraphs (1) and (2) of this section if he/she makes: - a.
-Any appearance related to a labor dispute including but not limited to grievance arbitration and interest arbitration; - b.
-An appearance as a defendant against whom the Chief of Police has either taken disciplinary action or recommended disciplinary actions.
+Employees, on an off-duty day, on vacation, or who are assigned to a shift starting at 8 p.m. or later, on a workday or off-duty, who are called back to duty or are ordered by the City or subpoenaed to give testimony about events arising out of their employment, shall be paid or compensated for a minimum of three (3) hours at the rate of time-and one-half (1-1/2) the employee's regular rate of pay. - b.
+Two hours of pay or compensatory time at the employee's discretion at the rate of time-and one-half (1-1/2) times the employee's regular rate of pay shall be paid to employees who are called back or ordered to work for Rhythm and Booms or comparable Independence Day celebrations if the City rescinds that order or call-back within twenty-four (24) hours of the time they were ordered or called-back to work. - 2.
+Employees, on a duty day, except employees who are assigned to a shift starting at 8 p.m. or later, who are called back to duty or are ordered by the City or subpoenaed to give testimony about events arising out of their employment, shall be paid or compensated for a minimum of two (2) hours at the rate of time-and one-half (1-1/2) the employee's regular rate of pay, unless such work is scheduled less than fifty-nine (59) minutes of the employee's regular duty shift.
+Shift adjustments shall not be exercised in such a manner to avoid the payment of the premiums provided in this paragraph.